akhiljohnson2000/home/README.md

 # home
-A simple app to co-ordinate my daily activities, track my workouts, documents, set reminders and I wish to keep every data within my mobile itself in a json!
+A simple app to co-ordinate my daily activities, track workouts, documents and set reminders.